gabrielcapilla/xtearfree/docs/README.md

 fs off
 ```

-- Display the current status of TearFree using _KDE kdialog popup_.
+- Display the current status of TearFree using _notify-send popup_.

 ```sh
 fs status
 ```

 - The script is executed silently.